 An excellent team of artists including craftsmen, curators, digital technologists, filmmakers, musicians, photographers, videographers, and visual artists have worked tirelessly to bring Pakistan’s rich culture, history, and topography to life.

 Discovering the Hidden Treasures of Pakistan at the Dubai Expo

 Tour of the pavilion begins with a pristine hand-drawn timeline stretching from 7000 BC to Pakistan’s independence in 1947.
 Visual artist, Naveed Sadiq is the genius behind contouring the timeline.
 The timeline is followed by visuals of the history displayed on a widescreen with Master Allah Ditta’s replicas of Harrapan figures and artefacts on wall shelves to the side.

 Visitors are roused as they espy a corridor leading to ‘Sheesh Mahal: Pathway of Mirrors’ of Lahore, designed by Ustad Naqqash Rafaqat Ali.
-A narrow corridor then takes visitors on an enthralling journey doused in light and shadow, and hypnotizing visuals evident on screens through the Sheesh Mahal installation; largely depicting the revival of ayina-kari (mirror mosaic) in the modern era.
+A narrow corridor then takes visitors on an enthralling journey doused in light and shadow, and hypnotizing visuals are evident on screens through the Sheesh Mahal installation; largely depicting the revival of ayina-kari (mirror mosaic) in the modern era.